vanbo/WooCommerce-Shipper/README.md

 The WooCommerce shipper will help create a better shipping solution for WooCommerce.
 Help other shipping extension to delivery more accurate shipping quotes, build clean and comprehensive UI, and provide the ability to simulate real-life shipping situations.

-WooCommerce Shipper is built by Hypnotic Zoo who also contributes many shipping extensions for WooCommerce that provide real-time shipping quotes for your shop.
+WooCommerce Shipper is built by Hypnotic Zoo who also contributes to other shipping extensions for WooCommerce that provide real-time shipping quotes for your shop.

 Our shipping extensions:
 USPS:           http://www.woothemes.com/products/usps-shipping-method